TheWidlarzGroup/react-native-notificated/docs/docs/intro/default-variants-config/width.md

 }
 ```

-Now all the notifications in the app will be displayed in the middle of the screen (y-axis) because we have set the `notificationPosition` value for the `center`.
+"Now, all notifications in the application will be 400 pixels wide because we've set the `notificationWidth` value to 400."

 <br/>
 <br/>